 For He [Christ] was foreknown before the foundation of the world, but has appeared in these last times for the sake of you who through Him are believers in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.1 Peter 1:20-21 NASB

 This one verse disproves the theory that the Son is coeval with the Father; for to foreknow (or foreordain) is to know (or ordain) beforehand; and so if God foreknew His Christ, of necessity He must have been before Christ.
-If Christ had been literally pre-existing with God, then it would not be said that God foreknew Christ, but simply that He knew him.
+If Christ had eternally pre-existed with God, then it would not be said that God foreknew Christ, but simply that He knew him.

 It is, then, a necessary implication of this text that God was before His Christ, and therefore, that Christ was after his Father -or else it would not be possible for Peter to have said that God foreknew Christ.
 Again, were Christ co-eternal with the Father as trinitarians say, this passage would not say that Jesus was foreknown by God, but simply that God knew Him.
 But by saying that God foreknew Christ, Peter puts God chronologically before Christ.